cocos/cocos-docs/en/getting-started/install/index.md

 ### Operating System Requirements

-The supported system environments for Cocos Dashboard are
+The supported system environments for Cocos Dashboard are:

 The minimum supported version of Mac OS X is OS X 10.9.
 The minimum supported version of Windows is Windows 7 64-bit.